StarvinXarvin/Dialogue-System/README.md

 ### Unusual dialogue approaches

-Whenever I think of a game with a dialogue like I have never seen before, I think of façade (2006).
+Whenever I think of a game with a dialogue like I have never seen before, I think of _Façade (2006)_.

-Façade consists of you, the player, visiting a couple for dinner.
+_Façade_ consists of you, the player, visiting a couple for dinner.
 But the thing is, you don’t have dialogue options.
 You can actually write anything you want, and they will try to understand you, although 99% of time it will end with them fighting.
 There are ways to win the game, but you have to carefully think what you are going to say to them.
 But it’s always fun to start rambling and see how these two react to you and to one another.

 ![Facade1](https://github.com/StarvinXarvin/Dialog-System/blob/main/docs/Facade1.gif)

 ![Facade2](https://github.com/StarvinXarvin/Dialog-System/blob/main/docs/Facade2.gif)

-Another, less bizarre, approach is the one of Dinner with an Owl (2021).
+Another, less bizarre, approach is the one of _Dinner with an Owl (2021)_.

 In this game, you visit the house of the Eerie “Mr Brown”, a man you initially went to discuss business with, but he is an anthropomorphic owl.
 He lives with some other people, but they seem rather uncomfortable.
 You start talking to them, and they tell you that Mr Brown is dangerous, so you end up grabbing a knife and killing him.
 However, when you kill him, you become an owl yourself.
 And the next day, another employee arrives, and you play as him.
 Basically, the game traps you in a loop that you need to get out of, and the only way to get out is by talking to all the NPCs to figure out what you need to do.
 By exploring dialogue options, you end up discovering how to exit the house and free the people in it.